 - IP address IP address of the host against which the discovery was performed.

 Note If a machine has several IP addresses, it may appear several times in the table.

 - Host name Displays the name retrieved from NMAP.
 If no name was retrieved, its IP address is displayed.

-- Description : description of the equipment.
+- Description : description of the host.
 If it is a server, its operating system is displayed.

 - Services List of services running on the machine.

 Note Some services may be running although their port is closed.
-This information is displayed in the detailed information window.
+This level of granularity is displayed in the detailed information window.

-- Protocols ping: allows you to know if the equipment has responded to the ping, SNMP or WMI protocols.
+- Protocols : shows if the host has responded to ping, SNMP or WMI protocols.

-1. A registration green means that the box has :
+1. A green box indicates that the monitoring box has:

 - ping : received a response to the ping